Our cancellation and fail to attend policy

 Our team of vets and nurses are compassionate and knowledgeable experts who will include you in the decision making process to keep your “best friends” healthy and happy.

-We form part of a family of veterinary surgeries which include Companion Care Vets Fareham Park Gate, Companion Care Vets Fareham Collingwood, Havant Vets4Pets and Waterlooville Vets4Pets which are all open 7 days a week and have onsite parking.
+We form part of a family of veterinary surgeries in the Solent area which include Companion Care Vets Fareham Park Gate, Companion Care Vets Fareham Collingwood, Havant Vets4Pets and Waterlooville Vets4Pets which all have onsite parking.

 Emergency coverEven if we are closed, we have your pet covered.